learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 Great!
-We've dealt with all the **_obvious_** null values, but we should also take some time to make sure that there aren't symbols or numbers included that are meant to denote a missing value.
+We've dealt with all the **_obvious_** missing values, but we should also take some time to make sure that there aren't symbols or numbers included that are meant to denote a missing value.

-### Missing Values with Placeholders
+### Missing values with placeholders

 A common thing to see when working with datasets is missing values denoted with a preassigned code or symbol.
 Let's check to ensure that each categorical column contains only what we expect.